prohaska7/aws-s3-tools/README.markdown

 the contents of buckets.
 There are some simple but incomplete tools to control bucket and key permissions.

-S3 objects have limitations on size.
-The last time I checked, the limitation was about 5TiB.
-These tools use bundled files, described later, to store large files.

-These tools use the boto python library, which must be downloaded and installed.

 ## Boto
-The boto library is the python interface to the Amazon Web Services.
+The boto and boto3 libraries are the python interfaces to the Amazon Web Services.
-It can be found at http://code.google.com.
+They can be found at https://github.com/boto.

 ### Installing boto
-    $ download and untar the boto tarball
+See the boto and boto3 README's.
-    $ cd boto-WHATEVER
-    $ python setup.py build
-    $ sudo python setup.py install

 ## Installing the AWS tools
 The makefile installs the tools in the user's bin directory.